pramode/Python-and-LaTeX-Book/src/chap1.rst

 .. image:: ../images/desktop1c.png

-You will find menu's like *Applications*, *Places*, *System* etc. The menu layout and desktop appearance will be different on different GNU/Linux distributions.
+You will find menus like *Applications*, *Places*, *System* etc. The menu layout and desktop appearance will be different on different GNU/Linux distributions.
 But that shouldn't bother you too much.
 A little experimentation is all that is required to get up and running fast!